Clooos/Bubble-Card/README.md

 ```
 git push origin feature-branch
 ```
-Finally Click on Create Pull request to contribute on this repository.
+Finally Click on Create Pull request to contribute to this repository.

 ## Donate